Special Dining Needs

 Responsibility of the Student

-- Be your own advocate for your dietary needs.
+- Be your own advocate for your special dining needs.

-- Initiate the request for accommodations for special dietary needs.
+- Initiate the request for accommodations for special dining needs.

-- Avoidance of foods to which the student in allergic, intolerant or otherwise unsafe for their condition.
+- Avoidance of foods that are unsafe for your condition.

 - Recognition of symptoms of dietary nonadherence or, in the case of a food allergy, an allergic reaction.